Helen Daniels: Reception

 ATV News labeled Helen one of their icons, describing her capacity to love as great, even after all the tragic events she had lived through, subsequently branded her as a shoulder to cry on for all of her neighbours.
 They also compared her to Meg Richardson, a fellow fictional character from UK serial drama Crossroads, which was also created by Reg Watson, stating they are well-known to be similar and often drew these comparisons during Helen's time in the serial.
 Josephine Monroe in her book Neighbours: The first 10 Years, describes Helen as being the "linchpin of Neighbours", adding that everyone wanted to be her friend and would turn to her for help and that she is universally loved.

 In her book Soap opera, Dorothy Hobson describes Helen as breaking the stereotype for older women stating: "She was a very attractive woman, probably in her sixties, who had a successful career as an artist a number of romances and led a completely independent life, whilst still providing stability within the family."

 Helen was placed at number ten on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford believed Helen was so famous that you could "ask any 80s or 90s kid to name their favourite fictional granny, and Helen would top the list."
 He described Helen as "firm but fair, she was the voice of wisdom, providing a listening ear and a shoulder to cry on."
 Beresford thought she "brought a touch of class to Erinsborough", viewed her relationship with son-in-law Jim as "refreshing" but concluded that she painted the "worst portraits ever known to man".
 In a feature profiling the "top 12 iconic Neighbours characters", critic Sheena McGinley of the Irish Independent placed Helen as her twelfth choice.
 She called Helen the Australian answer to the iconic British soap opera characters Dot Cotton (June Brown) and Edna Birch (Shirley Stelfox).
 McGinley claimed that Helen will always be "the antithesis to the cretinous Mrs Mangel".
 She concluded that Helen was the show's "doting, glamorous granny, who always lent an ear to anyone who needed to offload a worry."
 Sam Strutt of The Guardian compiled a feature counting down the top ten most memorable moments from history of Neighbours.
 Strutt included Helen's death as the third most memorable, adding "there wasn't a dry eye" in viewers' homes.
+A Herald Sun reporter included Helen's death in their "Neighbours' 30 most memorable moments" feature.